 During our journey we are sure to witness a wondrous abundance of wildlife.
 The pelagic birding in these Antarctic and sub-Antarctic waters is among the best in the world.
-We should see as many as five species of albatross, including the lovely Gray-headed and the giant Royal (both species), Light Mantled, and Wandering (Snowy).
+We should see as many as five species of albatross, including the lovely Gray-headed and the giant Royal (possibly both Northern and Southern), Light Mantled, and Snowy.

 Among the thousands of other seabirds, we're likely to see Northern and Southern giant-petrels, White-chinned Petrel, Soft-plumaged Petrel, Black-bellied and Gray-backed storm-petrels, and Antarctic Prion.
-One of the most beautiful birds to grace the Southern Ocean is the Cape (Pintado) Petrel.
+One of the most beautiful birds to grace the Southern Ocean is the Pintado (Cape) Petrel.
 Painted a striking combination of black and white, these endearing little birds serve as constant companions through much of the crossing.
 At times they swirl around the ship, only feet above the ocean surface, while at other times they'll take advantage of sudden updrafts and vault to eye level before peeling away.
 These nutrient-rich waters also support an impressive mix of cetaceans.
-Past trips have recorded Fin, Sei, Antarctic Minke, Humpback, Longfinned Pilot, and Killer whales.
+Past trips have recorded Fin, Sei, Antarctic Minke, Humpback, Long-finned Pilot, and Killer whales.
 Several of the rarer "beaked-whale" species are observed on occasion.